Dogs are family too! And the question is, can coronavirus infect my dog, like humans?

 What Dog Owners Can Do To Stay Informed About If Coronavirus Can Infect Their Dog.

 At this moment, according to the AFCD, there is any known proof right now that dogs can be infected with the Coronavirus (aka Covid-19 virus) or if they can pass it to people.

-But they will carefully keep a watch on this dog that tested positive for this Covid-19 virus.
+But they will carefully keep a watch on this dog that tested positive for the Covid-19 virus.

-Maria Van Kerkhove from the World Health Organization also said on Friday, February 28th, 2020, that there will be further testing of the dog at their news conference so that they can learn more.
+Maria Van Kerkhove from the World Health Organization also said on Friday, February 28th, 2020, that there will be further dog testing at their news conference to learn more.

-As I continue to hear what is happening, I will be sure to follow up and keep you informed.
+As I continue to hear what is happening, I will follow up and keep you informed.

-Please note: With any concern, you may have when it comes to your dog, please do not hesitate to contact your local Veterinarian.
+Please note: With any concern, you may have regarding your dog, please do not hesitate to contact your local Veterinarian.

 Until next time,

-If anyone has any information to add please leave in the comments- more info the better…
+If anyone has any information to add, please leave it in the comments- the more info, the better…